Crypto.com Stats 2026 — Live Volume, Open Interest & Fees

 VIP tier examples: - Default: 0.02% maker, 0.04% taker - VIP 1 (CRO staked or $500k 30d volume): 0.015% maker, 0.035% taker - VIP 3+: further reductions toward 0% maker

-For a $10,000 BTC/USDT round-trip at market: base taker cost is $8.00 — below Binance ($10.00), Bybit ($11.00), and OKX ($10.00) at identical base rates.
-The 0.04% taker rate is actually competitive, not the 0.055% cited in some older reviews (those figures pre-dated the February 2026 VIP Program restructure).
+For a $10,000 BTC/USDT round-trip at market, base taker cost is $8.00.
+That is below Binance ($10.00), Bybit ($11.00), and OKX ($10.00) at identical base rates.
+The 0.04% taker rate is strong.
+Some older reviews cite 0.055%, but those figures pre-date the February 2026 VIP Program restructure.
 Use the PerpFinder fee calculator to model your exact tier and position size.

 Security and proof of reserves